ANALYSIS-To avoid a repeat of 2008, Main Street America says help needs to be fast

 Fed, Congress aim to skirt a 2008 replay pnghttps://reut.rs/33NGKfC

-(Reporting by Howard Schneider, Tim Aeppel and Ann Saphir; Editing by Heather Timmons and Andrea Ricci)
+(Reporting by Howard Schneider, Tim Aeppel and Ann Saphir; Editing by Heather Timmons, Andrea Ricci and Daniel Wallis)

 ((howard.schneider@thomsonreuters.com; +1 202 789 8010;))